White House vows response to Democratic deadline in Trump impeachment drive

 House Speaker Nancy Pelosi on Thursday asked the Judiciary Committee to draw up articles of impeachment - formal charges - against the Republican president.
 The committee could draft and recommend the articles by next Thursday and the full Democratic-led House could vote on them by Christmas.

-Pelosi in September launched the impeachment inquiry in the House into Trump’s request that Ukraine investigate former U.S. Vice President Joe Biden, a leading candidate for the Democratic nomination to face the president in the 2020 U.S. election.
+Pelosi in September launched the impeachment inquiry into Trump’s request that Ukraine investigate former Vice President Joe Biden, a leading contender for the Democratic nomination to face the president in the 2020 U.S. election.

 Judiciary Committee Chairman Jerrold Nadler, a Democrat, has given Trump until 5 p.m.
 (2200 GMT) on Friday to decide whether he or his legal counsel will participate in upcoming committee proceedings by calling witnesses, introducing evidence and making a presentation.
 Committee Republicans have been given the same deadline to request witnesses, including any they might want to subpoena.